Skip to main content

 The Index Price is the reference spot price for the asset.
 We aggregate data from high-quality sources:

-• Equities: Real-time feeds from US stock exchanges and Blue Ocean ATS (for overnight trading).
+• Equities: Real-time feeds from US stock exchanges.

 • FX & Precious Metals: An aggregate of the most liquid ECNs.